I’ve been helping people find and follow their passion since 2009.

 Leave it alone.
 Go do something else.

-When you do, new thoughts will come in.
+When you do, new thoughts will bubble to the surface.

-And with new thought will come new feelings.
+And with new thought will come new feelings, and new possibilities.

 How I Found My Passion

 With all this said, finding your passion doesn’t mean your life will be easy.
 It hasn’t been for me.

 But that doesn’t mean it has to be hard.

 What makes anything hard is my thinking.
 Circumstances have nothing to do with what I feel.

 Now, you might say that someone who has cancer would disagree.
 But haven’t you heard of people who said that cancer was the best thing that happened to them?